-Increased severity of floods as a result of climate change
+Increased frequency and severity of floods as a result of climate change

-While floods are a regular feature of the habitat of Bossiaea bombayensis, the timing of repeated severe flood events just over two months after the 2019 fire and through the following months, has killed unburnt adult plants, scoured away a large amount of riverbank soil (and presumably seeds and seedlings), deposited localised large piles of flood debris and covered other areas in mud and sand (Appleby 2022).
+While floods are a regular feature of the habitat of Bossiaea bombayensis, the timing of repeated severe flood events just over two months after the 2019 fire and again in the following months, has killed unburnt adult plants, scoured away a large amount of riverbank soil (and presumably seeds and seedlings), deposited localised large piles of flood debris, and covered other areas in mud and sand (Appleby 2022).
 The repeated large floods have eroded the width of the banks within the river corridor (M. Appleby in litt.
 April 2022).
-As such, bank erosion, in combination with dense Acacia regrowth up slope from the river in areas affected by fire, has effectively limited the extent of post-fire establishment and habitat of B. bombayensis (M. Appleby 2022).
+As such, bank erosion, in combination with dense Acacia regrowth up slope from the river in areas affected by fire, has driven population reductions and effectively limited the extent of post-fire establishment and habitat of B. bombayensis (M. Appleby 2022).

-The intense La Nina events of 2020-22 highlight the vulnerability of the species to major repeated flood events, which are predicted to increase in intensity with climate change (BOM 2022).
-As such, continuing decline in the species is projected from increased severity of floods from climate change.
-'Anthropogenic climate change' is listed as a Key Threatening Process under the BC Act.
+The intense La Nina events of 2020-22 highlight the vulnerability of the species to major repeated flood events, which are predicted to increase in frequency and severity with climate change (BOM 2022).
+As such, continuing decline in the species is inferred from increased severity of floods due to climate change.
+'Anthropogenic climate change' is listed as a Key Threatening Process under the Biodiversity Conservation Act 2016.